aprillm/pimshoe/README.md

 ```
 After setting up RDS and EC2 as stated prior, change into the
-/var/www/html directory to upload code.
+/var/www/html directory on your EC2 to upload code.
 Using you choice of
 upload method, populate the server with all the files that
 are provided.
 ```